-UWS has been present in Myanmar since 2013, and since 2014 we have been building and supporting community schools in the Shan State.
+UWS has been operating in Myanmar since 2013, and since 2014 we have been building and supporting community schools in the Shan State.

-We found our second Techileik cluster near the Thailand border last year.
-We identified seven villages that – after thorough research and community visits – were confirmed to be a good fit for the UWS model.
-They are home to around 2000 children with no school to attend; the need for schools is great, the poverty extreme.
+We found this new cluster of villages near the Thailand border and identified seven villages that – after thorough research and community visits – were confirmed to be a good fit for the UWS model.
+They were home to around 2000 children with no school to attend; the need for schools was great, the poverty extreme.

 New challenges face the UWS Myanmar team every day, but remoteness is a challenge UWS are well acquainted with.
 We teach the unreached.
 We work in some of the poorest and most remote regions in the world to improve educational opportunities for children who need them most.
 In Myanmar, even to visit the remote areas we work in, an application needs to be made to the state authorities; a business visa is essential.